Distributed estimation through parallel approximants: Distributed estimation through parallel approximants

-To illustrate the approach described in section \ref{sec:eps:func_opr} above, we construct first a deterministic parallel algorithm to approximate arbitrary sample quantiles and then an approximate fitting procedure for local regression.
+We now employ the approach described in section \ref{sec:eps:func_opr} above to construct estimators for specific inferential settings.
+We first give a procedure to compute sample quantiles, and then we specify an approximate fitting procedure for local polynomial regression.
 In each case we exhibit, under appropriate technical conditions, a convergent sequence of weakly embarrassingly parallel functions suitable for implementation in a distributed computing environment.